JimBobSquarePants/EFBootstrap/README.md

 ```

 You could, if you like, for flexibility wire it up using the interfaces `ISession` and `IReadOnlySession` and dependency injection maybe
-using something like **Ninject** http://www.ninject.org/ This would give you much more freedom should I want to change ORM.
+using something like **Ninject** http://www.ninject.org/ This would give you much more freedom should you want to change ORM.

 After that you should be ready to go.